rsyncOSX/RsyncOSXdocs/content/post/configfiles.md

 description = "Where does RsyncOSX stores the various configuration files." lastmod = "2020-10-23"
 +++
-RsyncOSX stores its configurations, schedules and log records as [JSON](https://en.wikipedia.org/wiki/JSON) files.
+RsyncOSX stores its configurations, schedules and log records and user configurations as [JSON](https://en.wikipedia.org/wiki/JSON) files.
 The storage of those files is:
 ```bash
 $HOME/.rsyncosx/macserialnumber
 ```